MrAlias/sudo/README.md

 sudo::runas_spec_content: 'PEONS	SANS = (admin) EXEC: BACKUP',
 ```

-Now if you want you the new guy, albert, to be able to only work on the demo servers:
+Now if you want you the new guy, Albert, to be able to only work on the demo servers:

 ```yaml
 # role/demo.yaml